top of page

 2. Drain the sea strainer completely

-5. Insert and seat the puller tool
+5. Insert and seat the puller

 Mechanic Insight

 Why is it so hard to remove an impeller in a tight engine room?
-Limited access prevents even hand placement, which makes it difficult to apply balanced force.
-This often leads to binding or frustration during removal.

 What happens if you pull unevenly on an impeller?
-Uneven pressure can cause the impeller to twist, jam, or damage the pump housing during removal.

-How do you know if your impeller is centered during removal?
-A properly centered pull keeps the tool aligned with the shaft and allows the impeller to come out straight without resistance.
+A centered pull keeps the tool aligned with the shaft and lets the impeller come out straight without resistance.

-What should you check after removing the impeller?
-Inspect the shaft alignment, cam position, and housing condition to ensure there’s no damage or uneven wear.
+Inspect the shaft alignment, cam position, and housing for damage or uneven wear.
+Then install a new impeller, never the one you pulled.

 Full Transcript